C-LavonM/Menu-Project/README.md

 # Menu-Project
-A restaurant style website with african cuisine
+A restaurant style website with african cuisine.